Having studied Psychiatry,

 When providing care to patients, psychiatrists employ a variety of tests and examinations to arrive at a diagnosis.
 When first meeting a patient, a psychiatrist will perform a mental status examination (MSE).
 During this diagnostic procedure, the physician attempts to identify the presence and extent of a patient’s mental illness.
 The psychiatrist will observe and document the patient’s state of mental health, which includes observations of the patient’s behavior, appearance, speech, mood, thought process, cognition, thought content, insight, affect and judgment.
 After performing the examination, the psychiatrist will be able to arrive at a diagnosis.

-Psychiatrists may see patients for mental disorders and illnesses such as dementia, anxiety disorders, obsessive compulsive disorder (OCD), schizophrenia, depression, post-traumatic stress disorder (PTSD), eating disorders, drug abuse, addictions, bipolar disorder (manic depression), panic disorders, phobias, attention deficit hyperactivity disorder (ADHD) and attention deficit disorder (ADD), among many others.
-After arriving at a diagnosis, the Psychiatrist may employ a variety of treatment techniques and procedures.
+Psychiatrists may see patients for mental disorders and illnesses such as dementia, anxiety disorders, obsessive compulsive disorder (OCD), schizophrenia, depression, post-traumatic stress disorder (PTSD), eating disorders, drug abuse, addictions, bipolar disorder, panic disorders, phobias, attention deficit hyperactivity disorder (ADHD) and attention deficit disorder (ADD), among many others.
+After arriving at a diagnosis, the psychiatrist may employ a variety of treatment techniques and procedures.
 These may include counseling, psychotherapy and the prescription of medications such as antidepressants or antipsychotics, among others.

 Having studied Addiction Medicine,